dladams/vdcoldbox/README.md

 Most of the functionality provided by this package does require that [*dunerun*](https://github.com/dladams/dunerun) and [*duneproc*](https://github.com/dladams/dunerun) be installed.
 See those pages for instructions.
+Or if you don't install these, they will be automatically installed in the *deps* subdirectory of this package.

 ## Set up